w3c/ColorWeb-CG/canvas_float.md

 Both `CanvasRenderingContext2D` and `OffscreenCanvasRenderingContext2D` have an output bitmap that they render to.
 The pixel format of this output bitmap is currently unspecified.
-Many implementations use a 8 bits per channel RGB or RGBA pixel format for this bitmap (this is likely the case for all implementations, but the author has not examined all implementations).
+Many implementations use an 8 bits per channel RGB or RGBA pixel format for this bitmap (this is likely the case for all implementations, but the author has not examined all implementations).

 An `ImageData` has a `data` member, which is a `Uint8ClampedArray`, making its format 8 bits per channel RGBA.

 ## Use Cases and Motivation

-High dynamic range and wide color gamut content content often requires more than 8 bits per channel to avoid banding artifacts.
+High dynamic range and wide color gamut content often requires more than 8 bits per channel to avoid banding artifacts.

 Medical applications (e.g, radiography) demand higher than 8 bits per channel resolution.